sfigg/commercialization-public/design/device-experiences/OEM-UEFI.md

 - The default El Torito boot entry is a BIOS entry that includes the 80x86 Platform ID, which is defined as “0x00” in hexadecimal.
 - The second El Torito boot entry is an EFI entry that includes the Platform ID as “0xEF” in hexadecimal.
 The entry references a FAT partition that contains the bootable EFI application at \EFI\BOOT\BOOTX64.EFI.
 - Windows supports both CD and DVD boot from the Universal Disk Format (UDF) file system.
 Windows installation media also uses El Torito and is built by using the UDF bridge format to support both ISO 9660 and UDF version 1.02 file systems.
 - The Windows Assessment and Deployment Kit (Windows ADK) includes an updated version of Oscdimg.exe that supports the creation of a multi-entry El Torito boot catalog.
+[Download the ADK](https://developer.microsoft.com/en-us/windows/hardware/windows-assessment-deployment-kit).

 ## Boot requirements
 Firmware vendors must ensure that the following conditions exist: